-Block file uploads to Google Drive · Cloudflare for Teams documentation
+Block file uploads to Google Drive

 Name the policy and provide an optional description.

 Cloudflare curates a constantly-updating list of the hostnames, URLs, and endpoints used by common applications.
-In this example, "Google Drive" list containst the destinations used by Google Drive.
+In this example, “Google Drive” list contains the destinations used by Google Drive.

 In the rule builder, select “Application” in the Selector field, “in” in the Operator field, and under “File Sharing” select “Google Drive” in the Value field.